 Article 1.
-Nature and Scope of These Bylaws (first reading 7 February, 2025)
+Nature and Scope of These Bylaws

 These bylaws of the Lehigh Faculty Senate are supplemental to Rules and Procedures of the Faculty (R&P).
 A number of the senate's structures and procedures that would ordinarily be part of comprehensive bylaws are currently incorporated into Section 1 of R&P as a consequence of the faculty senate's origin.
 In any case where there is conflict or ambiguity, R&P serves as the guiding document.